What is a root canal?

 How does the treatment work?

-What are the signs of needing a root canal?
+What are some signs I might need a root canal?

 - Severe pain while chewing or biting